High Altitude (HA) jet information and installation for the WG carburetor

 8. Adjust the low speed system.

 9. Test fly the engine, watching the cylinder head temperature.
 Engines that have had the HA jet modified/replaced may run 10ºC to 20ºC hotter and have noticeably higher power output.
-If it starts to run over specs, shut it down immediately and determine what is wrong.
+If it starts to run over specs, shut it down immediately and do what is necessary to enrich the fuel/air mixture.
+There is a lot of trial and error reducing the main jet size.

 Be alert to a quick increase of temperature or the engine having "hiccups" in the midrange.
 These are signs that you are running too lean.
 In general, "TAKE IT EASY" until you are certain that the new jetting will not cause overheating.